Stockholm - Cargo-Bike Driver (transport and delivery)

 eller i hela Sverige

-As a Cargo bike driver at MoveBybike, your job is deliver goods in Stockholm using our electric cargo bicycles.
+The job As a Cargo bike driver at MoveBybike, your job is deliver goods in Stockholm using our electric cargo bicycles.
 You need to be at least 18 years old, must be able to communicate either in Swedish or English and be willing to adhere to assigned schedules, safety procedures, and transportation laws.
 We do not demand driver licens and you will be transporting various products for our customers such as parcels, batteries, food products, and more.
+The flexibility makes it perfect even if you are a student!

 Working hours